 And no, sorry Mary Berry, the pastry is not homemade.
 Puff pastry is very time consuming and one of the more difficult types of pastry to make.
 For ease, I did buy some shop bought puff pastry.
 Please forgive me, one day I promise I’ll try become more professional.

-The recipe is inspired by the Humming Bird Bakery.
+The recipe adapted from the Humming Bird Bakery.

 - 250g Puff Pastry (shop bought or homemade)